colinl/colinl.github.io/_posts/2018-03-30-Configure-pi-as-headless-server.markdown

 * For initial setup either a wired ethernet connection or a display and keyboard.
 To use a wired ethernet connection on a Pi Zero you will need a USB Ethernet adaptor.
 * A PSU.
-* An SD card with up to date with Raspbian Stretch Lite installed, you can download Raspbian Lite from [here](https://www.raspberrypi.org/downloads/raspbian/) and load it onto the card as described in the linked installation guide.
+* An SD card with up to date with Raspbian Buster Lite installed, you can download Raspbian Lite from [here](https://www.raspberrypi.org/downloads/raspbian/) and load it onto the card as described in the linked installation guide.